The Travel Guide to Taveuni on a Budget© FijiPocketGuide.com

 How to Travel Taveuni on a Budget

-Before we begin this guide to Taveuni on a budget, don’t forget to bookmark The Complete Travel Guide to Fiji on a Budget.
-Trust us, there’s a lot of useful tips in there!
+Before we begin this guide to Taveuni on a budget, don’t forget to bookmark The Complete Budget & Backpacking Guide to Fiji.
+Trust us; there are a lot of useful tips!

 10 Tips for Visiting Taveuni on a Budget

-• The cheapest way to get to Taveuni is by ferry, although flights are affordable enough if booked enough in advance
+1. The cheapest way to get to Taveuni is by ferry, although flights are affordable enough if booked enough in advance.

-• Check out the independent restaurants, especially around Matei for cheaper meal prices than most resorts
+2. Check out the independent restaurants, especially around Matei, for cheaper meal prices than most resorts.

-• Some of the accommodations listed beside this guide have kitchen facilities.
-Pick up supplies from supermarkets in Maqai, Naqara and Somosomo
+3. Some of the accommodations listed in this guide have kitchen facilities.
+Pick up supplies from supermarkets in Maqai, Naqara and Somosomo.

-• Taveuni is one of the rare places in Fiji where there are plenty of places to pitch a tent – bring your own, otherwise renting a tent usually only costs an extra FJ$5
+4. Taveuni is one of the rare places in Fiji where there are plenty of places to pitch a tent – bring your own; otherwise renting a tent usually only costs an extra FJ$5.

-• Homestays are an affordable way to immerse in the Fijian culture while having the convenience of cheap accommodation and food – check them out on Airbnb (and don’t forget your FREE $50 Airbnb credit on us)
+5. Homestays are an affordable way to immerse in the Fijian culture while having the convenience of cheap accommodation and food.

-• Buses with Pacific Transport are the cheapest way to get around the island, however, they only usually run about three times a day
+6. Buses with Pacific Transport are the cheapest way to get around the island.
+However, they only usually run about three times a day.

-• When considering accommodation, remember that while many of the resorts have a higher price than lodges and campgrounds, they usually have a selection of free activities – something to think about
+7. When considering accommodation, remember that while many of the resorts have a higher price than lodges and campgrounds, resorts usually have a selection of free activities – something to think about.

-• Have cash handy for visiting the waterfalls and walks in the Bouma National Park – all of the attractions have a fee from FJ$15 to FJ$80
+8. Cash is handy for visiting the waterfalls and walking in the Bouma National Park – all of the attractions have a fee from FJ$25 to FJ$110.

-• Hiring a driver for the day usually works out cheaper than renting a car – ask for drivers at your accommodation or Matei Airport
+9. Hiring a driver for the day usually works out cheaper than renting a car – ask for drivers at your accommodation or Matei Airport.

-• While walking to many of the attractions on Taveuni, especially on the west coast, is doable and free, be sure to time your walk with the coolest hours of the day (i.e. early morning).
+10. Walking to many of the attractions on Taveuni, especially on the west coast, is doable and free, so be sure to time your walk within the coolest hours of the day (i.e., early morning).

 How to Get to Taveuni on a Budget

 Located across the ocean from Fiji’s main island, Viti Levu, and south of Fiji’s second-largest island, Vanua Levu, Taveuni requires overwater transport in order to get there.
-Once on Taveuni, there are extremely affordable buses around the island’s limited roads, as well as carrier vans, taxis and accommodation airport transfers for a more convenient option.
-Find out more in 8 Ways to Get to Taveuni (& Get Around Taveuni).
+Once on Taveuni, there are extremely affordable buses around the island’s limited roads, as well as carrier vans, taxis, and resort airport transfers, which are more convenient options.
+Find out more in the 8 Ways to Get to & Around Taveuni.

 Taveuni by Ferry